 A robust digital solution for data management is a must for healthcare providers.
-The healthcare industry requires efficient tools to facilitate the workflow of medical staff, secure patients’ information, and provide high-quality services.
+However, developing efficient tools to facilitate the workflow of medical staff, secure patients’ information, and provide high-quality services is challenging.

-Developing these tools is challenging not only because of the complex architecture but also due to various compliance requirements.
+Healthcare solutions require a complex architecture and must meet various compliance requirements.
 Global and federal organizations impose strict rules for healthcare applications and systems, aiming to make security a top priority and protect sensitive patient data.
 Such precautions are reasonable.
-After all, in just the period from January to May 2020, there were 28 reported cyber attacks on health systems in the US according to the US Department of Health and Human Services, including malware attacks and unauthorized access to electronic health record (EHR) systems.
+After all, in 2023, there have already been 600 reported cyber attacks on health systems in the US according to the US Department of Health and Human Services, including malware attacks and unauthorized access to electronic health record (EHR) systems.

 Modern healthcare software solutions aim to facilitate the workflow of healthcare institutions and improve the patient experience.
 Such solutions are often used for arranging online consultations with doctors, storing medical databases, issuing e-prescriptions and medical bills, and so on.

-Electronic health record (EHR) systems handle a patient’s medical information across multiple medical providers.
-Such solutions are meant to reduce the risk of data double-entry and help doctors efficiently manage their workflows.
-EHR systems also enable patient portals with secured access to personal medical histories and health records and may include additional features like those in a PMS.
+Electronic health record (EHR) systems handle patients’ medical information across multiple providers.
+Such solutions reduce the risk of data double-entry and help doctors efficiently manage their workflows.
+EHR systems also enable patient portals with secure access to personal medical histories and health records and may include additional features.

-EHR system development using the software as a service model is quite popular due to the vast number of benefits for businesses.
+EHR system development using the software as a service model is quite popular due to the vast number of business benefits.
 Here are the most significant advantages of SaaS EHR solutions:

 - Cost-efficiency — Cloud-based EHR tools offer different licensing options for various functionality sets, making software affordable for healthcare organizations of different sizes and types.

-Ensuring robust functionality and data security are the keys to building a successful EHR solution.
-Perfect software for the healthcare industry has to be easy to use, provide medical staff with extensive functionality, and secure valuable patient information from compromise and data leaks.
+Ensuring robust functionality and data security are key to building a successful EHR solution.
+Perfect software for the healthcare industry is easy to use, provides medical staff with extensive functionality, and secures valuable patient information from compromise and data leaks.

-Before developing your EHR software, you should concentrate on its architecture, explore the latest and most useful technologies to implement, and foresee the likeliest challenges you’ll have to deal with.
+Before exploring how to build an EHR system, you should concentrate on its architecture, explore the latest and most valuable technologies to implement, and foresee the likeliest challenges you’ll have to deal with.
 Let’s start with the EHR SaaS solution architecture and its modules.

 Let’s take a look at some of the most useful modules you can add to an EHR solution.